xbmc/xbmc/docs/README.Ubuntu.md

 ![Kodi Logo](resources/banner_slim.png)

 # Debian/Ubuntu build guide
-This guide has been tested with Ubuntu 16.04.4 (Xenial) x86_64, 18.04 (Bionic) and 20.04 (Focal).
+This guide has been tested with Ubuntu 16.04.4 (Xenial) x86_64, 18.04 (Bionic), 20.04 (Focal) and 20.10 (Groovy).
 Please read it in full before you proceed to familiarize yourself with the build procedure.

 Several other distributions have **[specific build guides](README.md)** and a general **[Linux build guide](README.Linux.md)** is also available.